dnk8n/writeinpublic/README.md

  Your version of the Python `elasticsearch` package must match the version of Elasticsearch you have.
-The `requirements.txt` file in this repository currently specifies `elasticsearch==1.6.0`, which will only work with Elasticsearch with a major version of 1.
-If you have a 0.x or 2.x version of Elasticsearch you will need to install a different version of the Python `elasticsearch` package.
+The `requirements.txt` file in this repository currently specifies `elasticsearch==0.4.5`, which will only work with Elasticsearch with a major version of 0.9.x.
+If you have a different version of Elasticsearch you will need to install a different version of the Python `elasticsearch` package.
 For more details on how to pick the right version to use, see: